shmuelie/Shmuelie.WinRTServer/README.md

 To help understand usage, a sample using a UWP client app is included under the test directory.
 Simply run the `Shmuelie.WinRTServer.Sample.Package` project to see it in action.

+# Alternatives

+If both applications are full trust applications other RPC/IPC technology might be easier to use.
+The main advantages of using COM/WinRT are that any language that can use COM can be the client and the runtime handles how to serialize/marshal types.

+If the client is a UWP application, the options are more limited.
+AppServices from the Community toolkit is easier to use but does not support more complex scenarios that COM/WinRT OOP does like events, properties, and complex object graphs.

 [1]: https://github.com/Shmuelie/Shmuelie.WinRTServer/actions
 [2]: https://www.nuget.org/stats/packages/Shmuelie.WinRTServer?groupby=Version